 Heywood Baptist Church has a number of asylum seekers and refugees in the congregation from various of parts of the world.
 We help them integrate into the local community and understand the UK's complex systems.
 We meet each Thursday at 7pm at the church for a social where everyone can relax and have fun.

 Homeplus NI is a Belfast-based charity working with refugees, asylum seekers, destitute migrant workers and homeless people.
-We provide a nightly Street Outreach service for rough sleepers and a daily Drop-In Centre in Belfast specifically for asylum seekers, refugees and destitute migrants.
+We provide a nightly Street Outreach service for rough sleepers and a daily Drop-In Centre in Belfast specifically for asylum seekers, refugees and destitute migrants: the centre provides hot meals, clothing, advice and support.
+There is also a women-only group called Sawa.

-Hope Community Project is an independent charity working towards building an integrated community on the ethnically diverse Heath Town Estate in Wolverhampton.
-It aims to reduce social isolation, raise aspirations, strengthen family relationships and help people feel valued members of society.
+Hope Community Project is building an integrated community on the ethnically diverse Heath Town Estate.
+It aims to reduce social isolation, raise aspirations, strengthen family relationships and help people feel valued.
 The project helps the most vulnerable, including those with no recourse to public funds.
-The centre is open on weekdays, and services include children's and women's groups, various clubs including a Job Club and ESOL classes.
+The centre is open on weekdays.
+Services include children's and women's groups, various clubs including Job Club and ESOL classes.
 There are also frequent social events and activities.

-Hope Projects work to support and empower destitute asylum seekers and others barred from public funds in the West Midlands, through various services including the Hope Destitution Fund, Ujamaa Women’s Work and Hope Housing, providing emergency short-term accommodation for destitute asylum seekers.
+Hope Projects work to support and empower destitute asylum seekers and others barred from public funds in the West Midlands, through various services including the Hope Destitution Fund, Ujamaa Women’s Work and Hope Housing, providing emergency short-term accommodation for destitute asylum seekers alongside high quality legal representation.

 Hull Help for Refugees (HHfR) is a grassroots collective of individuals who wish to aid refugees in the current humanitarian crisis.
 We are a registered charity that raises funds and collects and distributes essential items to refugees in camps in Europe.
-We also support homeless projects in the UK.
+Volunteers collect, sort and distribute donations, spread awareness, raise funds through markets, fairs and car boots, and volunteer abroad., We also support homeless projects in the UK.

 Ilford Salvation Army is a Church and Community Hub in the heart of Ilford.
 We run a wide range of activities which are open to refugees and asylum seekers, including a cold weather shelter and a cycle maintenance project.